riyons/nextjs-centralized-error-handler/README.md

 ```

 This setup captures errors for monitoring, while safeguarding against exposing sensitive information to clients.
 By leveraging custom loggers, `nextjs-centralized-error-handler` combines robust security with effective error tracking, ensuring a secure and observable application environment.

 ---

+## Community Feedback and Stability
+As this package is newly released, I am aware of the importance of stability in production environments.
+While I have conducted  testing, the real-world usage and feedback from the community are crucial for identifying any potential issues and improving the package further.

+I encourage developers to integrate `nextjs-centralized-error-handler` into their projects and share their experiences.
+Whether it’s bug reports, suggestions for improvement, or simply sharing how it has helped streamline error management in your applications, your feedback is invaluable.
+Together, we can enhance this package and make it even more effective for the Next.js community.

+---